 We do not use the gaggy fluoride trays.
 We apply fluoride varnish using a small dental paint brush.
 The varnish helps strengthen teeth and prevent cavities.
 Children may eat and drink right away.

 X-rays are taken based on your child’s need in accordance with the recommendations of the American Academy of Pediatric Dentistry.
-Usually, 2 X-rays are taken every 12-24 months and cost $44.00 (July 2016).
+Usually, 2 X-rays are taken every 12-24 months and cost $44.00 (July 2019).
 We also take a Panorex X-ray, which is required to show wisdom teeth, missing teeth, extra teeth, bone growth, and helps determine the need for braces.
-We take this X-ray between 3-5 years depending on each child’s growth and development.

 Yes!
 We have digital intraoral X-ray equipment and a digital extraoral panorex.
 We use the Planmeca Prosensor HD direct intraoral sensor which allows for less radiation than phosphor plate digital X-ray systems and up to a 70% decrease in radiation compared to film radiograph systems.
 We also use the Planmeca ProOne panoramic imaging system that shows wisdom teeth, extra or missing teeth, cysts, pathology, as well as growth and development for orthodontic review.
 This system also provides us the capability to take X-rays that check for between teeth cavities on children with sensitive GAG reflexes by using an extraoral approach that does not cause Gagging!